 Justin met with Mr. Watts and told him that his mom had lost her job, and that his family had to move to a smaller apartment in another neighborhood.
 Justin had to say goodbye to his neighbors and the kids he played with after school.
-Mr. Watts told Justin that where he lives is not something to be ashamed of, because there is people who don't have a home at all,
+Also, his new neighborhood and apartment were so embarrassing; Justin didn't want his school friends to know where he'd moved.

 Mr. Watts told Justin that talking with his friends would make him feel better, and urged him to tell one close friend what was going on.
-She highlighted that changing apartments isn't something to be ashamed of as many families make such moves.
-They discussed ways to decorate his sleeping area to feel more comfortable.
 Mr. Watts also told Justin about a new volunteer group at the community center that Justin might enjoy joining.
 Justin agreed and felt a little better.
 In fact, after speaking to Mr. Watts, Justin felt comfortable enough to tell Ms. Diaz about his situation.
-Ms. Diaz told Justin and that, because her husband's hours had just been cut at his factory job, they too were having a tougher time with money and had to move to a smaller apartment.
+Ms. Diaz told Justin and that, because her husband's hours had just been cut at his factory job, they too were having a tougher time with money.
 Ms. Diaz encouraged Justin to speak with her anytime that he was feeling down.
 Justin was glad he now had two adults at school he could talk to about his situation, and felt better that he wasn't the only one having a tough time.